 A. Make full-size, A4 black and white copies of the accompanying drawing of the external features of a bony fish and a shark with separated parts.
-Ask students to cut out the parts (along the dotted lines) and paste them onto the drawings.
+Ask students to cut out the parts (along the dotted lines) and paste them onto the drawings and colour them in.